chaoss/grimoirelab-sigils/docs/_panels/github-issues-comments-feelings.md

 ### Getting sentiment and emotion data

 Sentiment and emotion data is obtained via the CROSS-NLP-REST-API tool.
-Details about how to execute it in combination with GrimoireLab are available in the [GrimoireLab repository](https://github.com/chaoss/grimoirelab/tree/master/third-party#docker-image-cross-nlp-rest-api).
+Details about how to execute it in combination with GrimoireLab are available in the [GrimoireLab repository][sentiment].

 The fields that can be used to aggregate sentiment and emotion data are the followings: